-The Athletic Training Department at Lynchburg College is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
+The Athletic Training Department at University of Lynchburg is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
 The technical standards set forth by the Athletic Training Department establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program’s accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).
 All students admitted to the Athletic Training Department must attest that they are able to meet the following abilities and expectations.
 In the event a student is unable to attest that he/she is able to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.

 Compliance with the program’s technical standards does not guarantee a student’s eligibility for the BOC certification exam.